remcoF/MNIST/README.md

-Changing this will trigger experiments to start!
+Lets Change this again so it will trigger experiments to start!

 # MNIST in TensorFlow